jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Think about that the next time you're seeing a nurse, doctor, or pharmacist.
 No one has a complete list of your sicknesses, diseases, shots, treatments and pills.
 After all, why would "they", if you don't?

 In the Industrial Age carrying around your medical history was impossible—too much paperwork.
-In the Internet Age it's a matter of extras becoming player gods and wanting to control their own levers of power.
-Controlling our own medical records, is one of the many levers waiting to be made and contolled by Main Street in the Internet Age.
+In the Internet Age it's a matter of extras becoming player gods.
+Controlling our own medical records is one of the many levers waiting to be made and contolled by Main Street in the Internet Age.
 Something to look forward to I'd say.
-I'll be cool to be in control of our own lives.

 ## Does The World Need to Know